probmods/chapters/non-parametric-models.md

            (top-level))))

-(hist (repeat 1000 base-measure) "Draws from Base Measure (poisson 20)") (hist (repeat 1000 (lambda () (sample-observation 'component1))) "Draws from Component DP 1") (hist (repeat 1000 (lambda () (sample-observation 'component2))) "Draws from Component DP 2") (hist (repeat 1000 (lambda () (sample-observation 'component3))) "Draws from Component DP 3")
+(hist (repeat 1000 base-measure) "Draws from Base Measure (poisson 20)") (hist (repeat 1000 top-level) "Draws from Top Level DP") (hist (repeat 1000 (lambda () (sample-observation 'component1))) "Draws from Component DP 1") (hist (repeat 1000 (lambda () (sample-observation 'component2))) "Draws from Component DP 2") (hist (repeat 1000 (lambda () (sample-observation 'component3))) "Draws from Component DP 3")
-(hist (repeat 1000 top-level) "Draws from Top Level DP") 'done
 ~~~~

-In an HDP, there are several component Dirichlet Processes (labeled
-here as `component1`, `component2`, etc.).
-These
-component DPs all share another DP (called `top-level`)
-as their base measure.
+In an HDP, there are several component Dirichlet Processes (labeled here as `component1`, `component2`, etc.).
+These component DPs all share another DP (called `top-level`) as their base measure.

-In the example above, we have used a `poisson` distribution as
-the base measure.
-The top-level DP concentrates this distribution into
-a number of points.
-Each of the component DPs then further concentrate
-this distribution&mdash;sharing the points chosen by the top-level DP,
-but further conctrating it, each in their own way.
+In the example above, we have used a `poisson` distribution as the base measure.
+The top-level DP concentrates this distribution into a number of points.
+Each of the component DPs then further concentrate this distribution---sharing the points chosen by the top-level DP, but further concentrating it, each in their own way.

-A natural move is to combine the nCRP and HDP: the nCRP can be used to
-sample an unbounded set of hierarchically structured categories, and
-the HDP can be used to make these categories share observations in
+A natural move is to combine the nCRP and HDP: the nCRP can be used to sample an unbounded set of hierarchically structured categories, and the HDP can be used to make these categories share observations in interesting ways.
-interesting ways.

 ~~~~
-(define my-gensym (make-gensym))
+(define top-gensym (make-gensym "t"))

-(define top-level-category  (DPmem 1.0 my-gensym))
+(define top-level-category (DPmem 1.0 top-gensym))

 (define root-category (DPmem 10.0 (lambda () (poisson 20))))

 (define sample-from-top-level-category (DPmem 1.0 (lambda (cat) (root-category))))

+(define subordinate-gensym (make-gensym "s"))
 (define subordinate-category
   (DPmem 1.0
          (lambda (parent-category)
-           (pair (my-gensym) parent-category))))
+           (list (subordinate-gensym) parent-category))))

 (define (sample-category) (subordinate-category (top-level-category)))